How To Set Up A Chart Of Accounts For Your Small Business

 There are a couple of ways you can successfully use your chart of accounts.

 1. Stay On Top Of Your Money

 One of the main purposes of a chart of accounts is to break down where your money is coming from.
 Take the Sales Account for example.

-Your chart of accounts will show you a current balance of your sales.
-If you’re using a software like Xero, you can click on the balance for more detail.
+Your chart of accounts will show you the current balance of your sales.
+If you’re using software like Xero, you can click on the balance for more detail.
 The software will then show you every transaction goes into the total balance.